 Frequently Asked Questions (FAQs)

-What are the requirements to apply for a summer school?
+What are the requirements for participating in the summer school?

 The University of Groningen is a research university.
-This means that all of our summer schools are research-driven and are targetting advanced bachelor students or (post) graduate students.
+This means that all of our summer schools are research-driven and are targetting advanced bachelor students, Master students or postgraduates.
 Also, all our summer schools are taught in English, so you need a good command of English.
-In most cases you will need to provide a CV and a motivation letter.
 For more specific information, please visit the summer school page of your interest via our overview page.

 How can I apply for a summer school?

 Application is simple: please go to the page of the summer school of your liking, click 'apply now', and fill out the online application form.

 This depends on the summer school you want to apply for.
 You can find the application deadline on the specific summer school page.